-A Community Food Partner may voluntarily terminate its partnership, at any time by providing written notification of intent to terminate the partnership to the OFS Partner Relations Manager.
-If voluntarily terminated by the Community Food Partner, the Community Food Partner will immediately return any products received prior to its termination and will turn in Community Food Partner badges, technology and/or receipt pads.
+A Partner Agency may voluntarily terminate its partnership at any time by providing written notification of intent to terminate the partnership to the OFS Agency Relations Manager.
+If Partner voluntarily terminates, Partner Agency will immediately return any products received prior to its termination and will turn in Community Food Partner Agency badges, technology and/or receipt pads and will submit final reports.